 “Quasi.
 There was a time when men respected what came out of the cracks under the trees.”
 He pointed to one across the little clearing.
 It looked like a little animal den to me.

-I asked if those men were afraid like I was and he said sometimes.
-But not like now.
-He said people used to respect the Others but that some important churchmen who lived far away in a big city and who had never even seen them had said all the Others were bad, even the good ones, and so the people chased them away, and that was bad because the nice ones were our best help against the mean ones.
+I asked if those men were ever afraid like I was when my secret was close and he said sometimes.
+He said people used to respect the Others but that some important men who lived far away in a secret castle had said all the Others were bad, even the good ones, and so the people chased them away, and that was bad because the nice ones were our best help against the mean ones.
 Then he said sending the bad ones back where they belonged was a special kind of job, and in the old days only people with special training were allowed to do it.

 “In the Old Country,” I said, mimicking my dad.